Rethinking Direct Preference Optimization in Diffusion Models: Abstract

 \section{Abstract}

 Aligning text-to-image (T2I) diffusion models with human preferences has emerged as a critical research challenge.
-While recent advances in this area have extended preference optimization techniques from large language models (LLMs) to the diffusion setting, they often struggle with limited exploration.
-In this work, we propose a novel and orthogonal approach to enhancing diffusion-based preference optimization.
-First, we introduce a stable reference model update strategy that relaxes the frozen reference model, encouraging exploration while maintaining a stable optimization anchor through reference model regularization.
-Second, we present a timestep-aware training strategy that mitigates the reward scale imbalance problem across timesteps.
-Our method can be integrated into various preference optimization algorithms.
-Experimental results show that our approach improves the performance of state-of-the-art methods on human preference evaluation benchmarks.
+While Direct Preference Optimization (DPO) has established a foundation for preference learning in large language models (LLMs), its extension to diffusion models remains limited in alignment performance.
+In this work, we propose an enhanced version of Diffusion-DPO by introducing a stable reference model update strategy.
+This strategy facilitates the exploration of better alignment solutions while maintaining training stability.
+Moreover, we design a timestep-aware optimization strategy that further boosts performance by addressing preference learning imbalance across timesteps.
+Through the synergistic combination of our exploration and timestep-aware optimization, our method significantly improves the alignment performance of Diffusion-DPO on human preference evaluation benchmarks, achieving state-of-the-art results.
+The code is available at the Github: \url{https://github.com/kaist-cvml/RethinkingDPO_Diffusion_Models}.